 In 151 AC Prince Viserys Targaryen convinced his brother, King Aegon III Targaryen, to bestow Harrenhal upon Ser Lucas Lothston, the master-at-arms at the Red Keep.
 Lord Lucas "the Pander" Lothston and his son Manfryd were renowned for their black deeds.
 Manfryd is said to have betrayed Daemon Blackfyre in the First Blackfyre Rebellion.

 In 212 AC Lady Danelle Lothston led Lothston men-at-arms when Lord Brynden Rivers, the King's Hand to Aerys I Targaryen, marched in great strength on the wedding tourney at Whitewalls to quash the Second Blackfyre Rebellion.
 During the reign of King Maekar I Targaryen, Lady Danelle turned to the black arts, which ended the line of the Lothstons in madness and chaos.

 A Game of Thrones

 During the early stages of the War of the Five Kings, Lady Shella Whent yields Harrenhal to Lord Tywin Lannister, who holds it with his own troops.
-Queen Cersei Lannister grants the castle to Janos Slynt in return for his service.
+Tywin's daughter, Queen Regent Cersei Lannister, grants the castle to Janos Slynt in return for his service.

 A Clash of Kings

-Harrenhal is awarded to Lord Petyr Baelish by King Joffrey I Baratheon following the Battle of the Blackwater, to reward him for his role in securing an alliance between the Lannisters and Tyrells.
+Harrenhal is awarded to Lord Petyr Baelish by King Joffrey I Baratheon following the Battle of the Blackwater, to reward Petyr for his role in securing an alliance between the Lannisters and Tyrells.

 A Storm of Swords